ivanCardozoSV/FIDS.ATR.SCRIPT/README.md

 Steps :

 1)
-In the Program.cs file put inside the route of the xml file you want to track.
+In the FIDS.ATR.SCRIPT.Console ---> Program.cs file put inside the route of the xml file you want to track.

 2)